schoero/eslint-plugin-readable-tailwind/docs/concepts/concepts.md

 This allows additional filtering, such as literals in conditions or logical expressions.
 This opens up the possibility to lint any string that may contain tailwindcss classes while also reducing the number of false positives.

 Matchers are defined as a tuple of a name and a list of configurations for predefined matchers.
-The name can be a string or a regular expression.
+The name is treated as a regular expression, so the following conditions should be met:

+- Reserved characters in regular expressions should be escaped.
+- The regular expression must match the whole name.
+Partial matches will be ignored.

 <br/>